thephpleague/tactician/plugins/container.md

     RentMovieCommand::class => RentMovieHandler::class
 ];

-// Next we create a new Tactician ContainerLocator, passing in both the map and
+// Next we create a new Tactician ContainerLocator, passing in both
-// a fully configured League\Container instance.
+// a fully configured container instance and the map. use League\Tactician\Container\ContainerLocator;
-use League\Tactician\Container\ContainerLocator;
 $containerLocator = new ContainerLocator(
-    $leagueContainer,
+    $container,
     $commandToHandlerMap
 );